thredded/thredded-pushover-notifier/README.md

 # Thredded::Pushover::Notifier

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/thredded/pushover/notifier`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+A notifier for [Thredded](https://github.com/thredded/thredded/) allowing push notifications to be sent via [Pushover](https://pushover.net/)

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile

 ```ruby
 gem 'thredded-pushover-notifier'